 Resources that must use Google as IdP

-Resources that must use Google as IdP include the GCP Console, the
+Resources that must use Google as IdP include the Cloud Console, the

-gcloud tool, applications protected with Cloud IAP, and other Google
+gcloud tool, applications protected with IAP, and other Google

 tools and services.
 To grant your corporate users access to these resources, you